For general inquiries, story ideas, or if you are interested in becoming a contributor, email thehillishome [at] gmail.com *replace [at] with @

 Tim Ebner is originally from Silver Spring, Md.
 He graduated from Fordham University and has a master’s degree in journalism from the University of Maryland.
 He lives on Capitol Hill and is a proud Hill East resident.
 He also writes for Eater DC, covering Washington’s food and dining scene.
 You can follow him on Twitter @ebnert or email news tips here.

-Kyra DeBlaker-Gebhard was a college English instructor and part-time writer living in New Jersey when the prospect of living a new and exciting life in Washington, D.C. presented itself.
-Kyra walked away from her job as a teacher and with her new beau discovered all of the wonderful things the District has to offer.
-Six years later, Kyra is married to the wonderful guy she followed to DC, mother to their charming two-year old daughter, caretaker of a small army of cats and proud owner of an ever changing Capitol Hill home.
-When not tending to her human and feline family, Kyra enjoys writing for a variety of websites and blogs, renovating her hill home and attending Nats games at Nationals Park.
+Kyra DeBlaker-Gebhard was a college English instructor and part-time writer living in New Jersey when the prospect of living a new and exciting life in Washington, D.C., presented itself.
+Kyra walked away from her job as a teacher and, with her new beau, discovered all of the wonderful things the District had to offer.
+Ten years later, Kyra is married to the guy she followed to D.C., mother of two charming, but messy children, caretaker of a small army of furry animals and proud owner of an ever-changing Capitol Hill home.
+When not tending to her human and furry family, Kyra is managing a website for a local non-profit, renovating her hill home and attending Nats games at Nationals Park.